RareSkills/blog/uniswap-v2-swap-function/uniswap-v2-swap-function.md

 \end{align*}
 $$

 That is, the new balance must increase by 0.3% of the amount in.
-In the code, the formula is scaled by multiplying each term by 1,000 because Solidity doesn’t have floating point numbers, but the math formula shows what the code is trying to accomplish.
+In the code, the formula is scaled by multiplying each term by 1,000 because Solidity doesn’t have floating-point numbers, but the math formula shows what the code is trying to accomplish.

 ## Updating Reserves

-Now that the trade is completed, then the “previous balance” must be replaced with the current balance.
+Now that the trade is completed, the “previous balance” must be replaced with the current balance.
 This happens in the call to the _update() function at the end of swap().

 ![update reserves function call](https://static.wixstatic.com/media/935a00_5193907a21a44de0bb29396c6f9e51ca~mv2.png/v1/fill/w_740,h_454,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_5193907a21a44de0bb29396c6f9e51ca~mv2.png)